 6-I-i : Escherichia coli Vaccines Updates;

-Classical vaccinology books does not even mentioned the vaccine for E. coli pathogen [1].
+Classical vaccinology books does not even mention the vaccine for E. coli pathogen [1].
 Currently, the E. coli vaccine production and manufacturing is being in the mode of vaccinology researchers allover he world [2-9].The E.coli vaccine production spectrum can be as in the followings;

-Newly implemented E. Coli vaccine project [3].
+Newly implemented E. coli vaccine project [3].

 Preclinical vaccine development[2,4,5]